PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-06-20 06:43:52
+Last updated: 2024-06-20 06:44:25
-Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker